pbierkortte/AI-Prompt-Toolkit/tools/llm_cot_meta_prompt_template.md

 # Chain of Thought Meta-Prompt Template

-Creating good prompts is hard, however fear not.
-Use this template to empower the bot to automatically craft effective and nuanced prompts for you, and then execute them.
+Creating effective prompts can be challenging, but don't worry!
+This template empowers the AI Assistant to automatically generate nuanced prompts for you and then execute them.

 > [!NOTE]
 > While this template can significantly enhance the quality of your LLM's output by guiding it through a structured reasoning process, it's important to remember that it won't fundamentally change the LLM's underlying capabilities.
 It cannot make the LLM inherently smarter or grant it abilities it doesn't already possess.
 To maximize the effectiveness of this template, it's recommended to utilize powerful web-based LLMs or larger language models that have a greater capacity for reasoning and complex task execution.